Study Code of Practice and Student Code of Conduct

 Pre-IB add

-We welcome students from a multitude of backgrounds and educational experiences into the pre-IB programme.
-Please see below for a list of admission requirements into pre-IB at IBG.
+We welcome applicants from a multitude of backgrounds and educational experiences into the pre-IB programme.
+Please see below for a list of admission requirements for entry to the pre-IB at IBG.

-Candidates having completed folkeskole exams must apply through optagelse.dk and meet the requirements for attending STX at gymnasium.
+Applicants having completed Danish folkeskole exams must apply through optagelse.dk and meet the requirements for attending STX (The national general upper secondary school Danish secondary school programme).

-Students who have not completed Danish folkeskole exams:
+Applicants who have not completed the Danish folkeskole exams:

-- Must have completed at least 10 years of school to a satisfactory standard.
-You should have passing grades in English, Maths, and Science.
+- Must have completed at least 10 years of school to a satisfactory standard and at level comparable to the Danish elementary school system.
+You should have average grades, or above, in English, Math, and Science – comparable to the Danish average of 5,0 which is required to enter a Danish ‘gymnasium’.

-- Must have English level of at least B1 (CEFR language) or equivalent.
+- Must have an English level of at least B1 (CEFR language) or equivalent

-If you do not meet the grade requirements for admission, or cannot supply all of the above documentation, you may still be considered for admission, as we will do a holistic assessment, and an online interview and/or admissions test to see if you are suitable for the Pre-IB course.
+If you do not meet the grade requirements for admission, or cannot supply the above documentation, you may still be considered for admission, as we will do a holistic assessment based on an online interview and/or admissions test to see if you are suitable for the Pre-IB course.
+Each international candidate, considered for admission, will be evaluated by an admission team to determine eligibility for a follow-up interview and/or test.

 We welcome students from a multitude of backgrounds and educational experiences into the IB programme.
-However, the IB programme is an academically rigorous course and therefore it is necessary for candidates to reach the following levels before being admitted into the IB Diploma programme:
+However, the IB Diploma programme is an academically rigorous course and therefore candidates are evaluated for admission as follows:

 Candidates coming from Denmark

 Completed pre-IB/STX 1g/HHX 1g/HTX 1g at IBG or another school to a satisfactory standard.
 Preferably NV and AP at 4s or above.
-At least 4 in English, Maths, and Danish (if Danish is a subject choice for IB) including at least one written grade 7 in these subjects e.g. English 7, Math 4, Danish oral 4, or English 4, Maths 7, Danish 4.
-The end-of-year Danish-History exam must be passed with a minimum of a grade 4.
+At least 4 in English, Math, and Danish (if Danish is a subject choice for IB), including at least one written grade 7 in these subjects.
+The end-of-year (Danish)-History exam (DHO) must also be passed with a minimum of a grade 4.
+All exam components/exams in pre-IB must be passed with an overall average of a minimum of 4,0.

 Candidates coming from outside the Danish system (this includes international schools in Denmark)

-Completed IGCSEs or equivalent to a satisfactory standard.
-Preferably 5 A*-C grades including Math extended (NB: grade B or above a requirement), English and Combined Science or individual sciences.
+- Completed IGCSEs or equivalent to a satisfactory standard.
+Preferably 5 A*-C grades including Math Extended, English and Combined Science or Individual Sciences.

 OR

-Completed 10/11 years of school to a satisfactory standard.
-(2 years left of school)
+Completed 10/11 years in an academic secondary school to a satisfactory standard** (2 years left of school).

 OR

-All applicants should provide at least one reference from your previous place of education which details your work ethic, effort, attendance, attitude to learning etc.
+** we expect grades to be average or above average in all subjects. - At least one reference from your previous place of education which details your work ethic, effort, attendance, attitude to learning, etc.

 Progressing from 1i to 2i add